bofeof/mesto/README.md

 - `npm run build` Builds the app for production to the `build` folder.
 - `npm run start` Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Settings for backend (./backend folder).
-All comands also are located in package.json:
+All comands are located in package.json:

 - `npm install` Install all dependencies before start.
 - `npm run start` Run Mesto server. http://localhost:3000